mcp-rune 0.107.0

 Where to Put Rules

-// src/<server>/domain/rules/rights-rules.js
+// src/<server>/domain/modules/tasks.ts

-import { BusinessRule } from '#src/mcp/domain/business-rules.js'
+import { BusinessRule } from '@mcp-rune/mcp-rune/domain';

-export const rightsRules = [
+export const taskModule = {

-new BusinessRule({ ... }),
+new BusinessRule({ name: 'task_requires_due_date', ... }),

-new BusinessRule({ ... }),
+new BusinessRule({ name: 'task_priority_valid', ... }),

 WorkflowDefinition — Multi-Step Guides

-Source: lib/mcp/domain/workflows.js
+Source: src/mcp/domain/workflows.ts

 A WorkflowDefinition is a structured multi-step process guide.
 It can include tool calls, decision points, and tips.
 Two common patterns: